wrouesnel/p2cli/README.md

 leveraging Golang's static compilation for easier use in Docker and other minimal environments.

+Note: We are currently updated to https://github.com/flosch/pongo2/commit/c84aecb5fa79a9c0feec284a7bf4f0536c6a6e99 on the pongo2 main branch.
+This version notably introduces a new set variable functionality which allows  implementing multi-parameter filters (used for `replace`).
+Check out the docs over there for more info.

 ## Usage
 p2 defaults to using the local environment variables as a data source.